shapesmusic/Shapes-Basics-Draft/writing/01-why-music-videos.md

-Playing (or singing) along shows you that you already know a lot of stuff about music already.
+Playing (or singing) along shows you that you know a lot of stuff about music already.
 You're not coming to this experience from scratch, and you're also not building it up from basics.
 You're starting top down.